ksaiogl/HDFC_Assaignment/README.md

 4) getPlaceDetails: http://18.219.109.26:8083/user/api/v1.0/getPlaceDetails?placeId=ChIJEWxy9HgWrjsR0mL-LEDc-7w (GET)
-   takes placeId and retreives details of that place storing this api call place data as user viewed places for analytics
+   takes placeId and retreives details of that place storing this api call place data as user viewed places for analytics placeId(unique for every place,will be coming in google place search api response) will be taken from response of place serach api above

 5) getSearchedPlaces:http://18.219.109.26:8083/analytics/api/v1.0/getSearchedPlaces?fromDate=2018-03-26&toDate=2018-03-30 (GET)
  list the places user searched with date filters(optional input fields)